Graph Deep Learning for Time Series Forecasting: Future Directions

 \paragraph{Probabilistic forecasting} While we focused on point predictions, deep learning methods have been widely applied to probabilistic forecasting~\citep{ salinas2020deepar, wen2017multi, rangapuram2018deep, gasthaus2019probabilistic, debezenac2020normalizing}.
 One can in principle exploit~(most of) such methodologies to make \glspl{stgnn} output probabilistic predictions.
 As an example, quantile regression~\citep{koenker2001quantile} allows for obtaining uncertainty estimates by simply using an appropriate loss function and adding an output for each quantile of interest~\citep{wen2017multi}.
 In this regard, \citet{wu2021quantifying} carry out a study of several standard uncertainty estimation techniques in the context of spatiotemporal forecasting.
 However, while specialized probabilistic \gls{stgnn} architectures exist~(e.g,~\cite{pal2021rnn, chen2021graph}), as similarly recognized in~\citep{jin2023survey}, future works should further explore the use of relational inductive biases to obtain calibrated probabilistic forecasts and uncertainty estimates.

 \paragraph{Open benchmarks and models} As mentioned in \autoref{sec:related}, graph deep learning for time series forecasting has been historically pioneered in the context of traffic forecasting and, as a consequence, most of the publicly available benchmarks come from this domain~(e.g., see~\cite{li2018diffusion, guo2021learning}).
-Within this context, \citet{liu2023largest} released one of the largest benchmarks available, consisting of a large collection of traffic speed measurements recorded by the California Department of Transportation\footnote{\href{https://pems.dot.ca.gov/}{https://pems.dot.ca.gov/}}. \citet{cini2023scalable}, instead, introduces large-scale benchmarks for forecasting photovoltaic production and energy consumption.
+Within this context, \citet{liu2023largest} released one of the largest benchmarks available, consisting of a large collection of traffic speed measurements recorded by the California Department of Transportation\footnote{\href{https://pems.dot.ca.gov/}{https://pems.dot.ca.gov/}}.
+The \gls{cer} dataset~\citep{cer2016cer} has been widely used as a load forecasting benchmark~\cite{cini2022filling, marisca2022learning, cini2023taming}. \citet{cini2023scalable} introduced large-scale benchmarks for forecasting photovoltaic production and energy consumption, with the latter being based on \gls{cer}.
+Additional weather and photovoltaic forecasting datasets were introduced by~\citet{marisca2024graph} and~\citet{defelice2024graphbased}.
 Other commonly used benchmarks come from air quality monitoring applications~\citep{zheng2015forecasting}.
-However, a large and heterogeneous benchmark for correlated time series forecasting is currently missing.
-Similarly, although standardized implementations of popular architectures are becoming available~\citep{Cini_Torch_Spatiotemporal_2022, liang2022basicts}, the field would benefit from shared evaluation platforms and benchmarks, e.g., following similar trends in (temporal) graph learning~\citep{gravina2023deep,hu2020open, huang2023temporal}.
+However, a large and heterogeneous benchmark for correlated time series forecasting is currently missing, as well as a shared benchmarking procedure and software infrastructure.
+Although standardized implementations of popular architectures are becoming available~\citep{Cini_Torch_Spatiotemporal_2022, liang2022basicts}, the field would benefit from shared evaluation platforms and benchmarks, e.g., following similar trends in~(temporal) graph learning~\citep{gravina2023deep,hu2020open, huang2023temporal}.